o-biotech/public-web-docs/docs/getting-started/data.md

 ![Biotech IoT Device Connection String](https://www.fathym.com/img/screenshots/biotech_device_connection_String.png)

 :::info
 This Device Connection String consists of the Hostname, Device ID that was just selected and a Shared Access Key.
-This Connecting String is ready to be used on physical devices.
+This Connection String is ready to be used on physical devices.
 Adding a connection string to a device is a different process for different devices.
 As an example, you can reference the [Cyton tutorial](https://www.openbiotech.co/docs/tutorials/cyton-biosensing-board).
 :::

 ### Simulated device data: